Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and

 It's big because it's long term, costly, and you probably don't know as much about it as you'd like when making the choice to buy.
 That's why it's all too easy just to go with the salesman's recommendations and run the risk of getting taken advantage of, or worse, ripped off completely.
 That's all about to change.

 The best way to make any significant purchase is with sufficient knowledge.
 Buying an air conditioner is no different.
-This hub will provide you a basic understanding of an air conditioning system's parts and functions, buying considerations and offer tips on how to maintain your new air conditioning unit as well.
+This article will provide you a basic understanding of an air conditioning system's parts and functions, buying considerations, and tips on how to maintain your new air conditioning unit as well.

 NOTE: Though this article will reference a typical, residential, split system style central air system, the information within is applicable to most other air conditioning system types.

 Basic Air Conditioning System Components